The Seattle City Council unanimously voted in approval on Monday to raise the city’s minimum wage to $15 an hour.

-USA Today notes that another part of the approved plan is that teenagers seeking a job will not make $15 an hour, but rather a lower wage that wasn't specified.
+USAToday notes that another part of the approved plan is that teenagers seeking a job will not make $15 an hour, but rather a lower number, that wasn’t specified.

 Critics of the plan, including a trade group, have threatened to sue if the new minimum wage was approved.